jasonreisman/Timeline/README.md

 # Timeline
 A utility for creating SVG timelines from JSON.

+## Example

 You will be able to create timelines that look like this:

 ![alt tag](http://jasonreisman.github.io/timeline/simple_timeline.png)